cloud-ark/kubeplus/Guidelines.md

-# Kubernetes Operator Maturity Model Guidelines for multi-Operator Stacks
+# Kubernetes Operator Maturity Model Guidelines for Kubernetes native Stacks

-We have developed Operator Maturity Model to help calibrate an Operator's readiness to work alongside other Operators in multi-Operator environments.
+We have developed Operator Maturity Model to help calibrate an Operator's readiness to work alongside other Operators in Kubernetes native stacks.
 The model consists of six stages.
 Below we present the guidelines related to each of these stages.
-These guidelines help when creating workflows consisting of Custom Resources from different Operators.
+These guidelines help when creating application-specific workflows consisting of Custom Resources from different Operators.

 ![](./docs/Maturity-Model.jpg)